fabrice-rossi/blvim/pkgdown/index.md

 <img src="man/figures/README-b_flow-1.png" width="40%" style="display: block; margin: auto;" />

-Different values of the parameters $\alpha$ and $\beta$ lead to more or less concentrated flows as exemplified by the two above figures.
+Different values of the parameters $\alpha$ and $\beta$ lead to more or less concentrated flows, as exemplified by the two figures above.

 ### Dynamic models

-A. Wilson’s Boltzmann–Lotka–Volterra (BLV) interaction model is based on the production constrained maximum entropy model.
-The main idea consists in updating the attractivenesses of the destination locations based on their incoming flows.
-In the limit we want to have
+A. Wilson’s Boltzmann–Lotka–Volterra (BLV) interaction model is based on the production-constrained maximum entropy model.
+The main idea consists in updating the attractiveness of the destination locations based on their incoming flows.
+In the limit, we want to have

 $$Z_j =\sum_{i=1}^{n}Y_{ij}, $$